Understand the requirements and grading criteria.

 Choose a topic that interests you

-Ultimately, choosing a topic that interests you will help you stay motivated throughout the research and writing process, making it much easier to create a high-quality IA that meets the requirements and criteria.
+In summary, opting for a topic that genuinely interests you will help maintain your motivation throughout the research and writing process, ultimately making it easier to craft a high-quality IA that meets the requirements and criteria.

 Be clear and concise in your writing